newchuyalong/libgdx-learning/Admob-in-libgdx.md

 }
 ```

 They're pretty similar.
 They both create a `new HelloWorld()`, and pass that into something that sets up the application.
-On the desktop that's a JoglApplication, on Android that's the `initialize()` method.
+On the desktop that's a LwjglApplication, on Android that's the `initialize()` method.
 Then the HelloWorld class does all the work of the application.

 Let's take a closer look at the `initialize()` method.
 There are two forms, and one of them calls the other.
 If you follow that code through, here's the stuff that sets up an Android application: